At Guardian Roofing, we believe it’s incredibly important to give back and take care of our community.

 Project Date: October 2021

 Even before the Nomination Platform for the Halo Project 2021 was open, Guardian was receiving calls and emails inquiring about the philanthropic project with a special family in mind.
 As soon as the platform opened in late 2020, submission after submission was sent in for Sarah and Luke Lenihan, a young couple with 2 little children and one on the way.
 The family recently purchased a 104 year old home in Enumclaw Washington, and while they knew it would need some fixing up, they never could have imagined the myriad of problems that would be revealed.
 One of the major problems was a failing roof, something Luke and Sarah were not prepared for.
 Fortunately, their local community gathered around them in support and by the time the Guardian nomination platform closed, there were over 100 submissions in their name!
-The Team at Guardian knew they had found their recipient and the Lenihan’s project is scheduled to start in October 2021!
+The Team at Guardian knew they had found their recipient and the Lenihan’s project has been finished!
 Click here to watch a video of Luke explaining their circumstance »